-(Children learn that they can express their feelings of discomfort regarding personal space, and that we can respect each other's space.)
+(Adolescents learn that they can express their feelings of discomfort regarding personal space, and that we can respect each other's space.)

-Strengthening the ability of a child to demarcate and protect one's personal space will help the child resist abuse.
+Strengthening the ability of an adolescent to demarcate and protect one's personal space will help them resist abuse.
 It is okay to say 'No/Stop it' for one's safety.